Navigating J7799KD: An Expert Guide to Billing Compounded Drugs in Implantable Infusion Pumps

 The compounded Baclofen is reported on a separate line item from the pain management drug in the compounded mixture.
 Report separately, as indicated in the examples below.

-If compounded Baclofen (J7799KD), when used as part of compounded drug combination in an implantable infusion pump, is not listed on a separate claim line and the claim does not meet the diagnosis requirements per the LCD; the total compounded drug line will be denied.
+If compounded Baclofen (J7799KD), when used as part of a compounded drug combination in an implantable infusion pump, is not listed on a separate claim line and the claim does not meet the diagnosis requirements per the LCD, the total compounded drug line will be denied.

 Do not list the drug separately from the dosage, such as morphine bupivacaine baclofen sufentanil 20mg 6mg 4mcg 5mcg.
 This format will be denied.